LeiLeiShen/COMP4135_CW1_team5/README.md

 ##  2. Main Interface Navigation

-Upon launching the game, you’ll be greeted by the **Main Menu**, which includes:

-- **Scene Selection**:
-  Click the “Start” button to enter the learning scene
+Upon launching the game.Click the “Start” button to enter the learning scene

 ---